 Dogs in stressful situations, such as being in a veterinarian’s office and interacting with an aggressive dog, might cause your furbaby to shed more fur.
 Keep in mind that dogs being in constant stress is not suitable for their health.
 Reach out to your veterinarian immediately when you notice abnormal stress frequency of your dog.

 A dog’s skin can be as delicate as a human’s skin.
-They also get skin disorders that can cause hair loss and bald patches.
+They also get skin disorders that cause hair loss and bald patches.
 The most common is the infestation of parasites such as mites, dog fleas, and lice, living on your dog’s fur.
 Dogs can also get dermatitis and cancer that will cause excessive fur shedding too.

 Once you notice any skin abnormalities such as a rash or bumps, get in touch with your veterinarian immediately.